Usage

 Alternatively, you can also click Download JSON option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.

 - Edit the integration information in the JSON file to add the plug-in configuration properties.
-Refer to JSON sample code in the Configuration Properties section more details.
+Refer to JSON sample code in the Configuration Properties section for more details.

 - Click Save.